 2022 SSAF Allocation Process

 Swinburne University of Technology collects student amenities fees from domestic higher education students.
-In 2022, the total revenue from these fees is expected to be in the order of A$6,750,000, which is anticipated to be a two per cent increase on 2021.
+In 2022, the total revenue from these fees were in the order of A$5,754,477.

 Under the “Student Services, Amenities, Representation and Advocacy Guidelines” which are a condition of the grant from 2013, universities are required to have a formal process of consultation with democratically elected student representatives and representatives from major student organisations regarding the specific uses of the fee.